Startup vs Lifestyle Business - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

-Entrepreneurship is one of the oldest, and often least understood, area of business.
-As a professor of entrepreneurship I am constantly looking for teaching points that commonly misunderstood by students.
+Entrepreneurship is one of the oldest, and often least understood, areas of business.
+As a professor of entrepreneurship, I am constantly looking for teaching points that commonly misunderstood by students.

-A lifestyle business is a small business that typically begins as a “mom and pop” shop.
+A lifestyle business is a small business that typically begins as a mom-and-pop shop.
 Better said, a lifestyle business is a typical small business with a slow and gradual growth plan.